Monreale Cathedral mosaics: Subjects

-The half dome of the central apse has a colossal half-length figure of Christ, with a seated Virgin and Child below; the other apses have full-length figures of St Peter and St Paul.
-Inscriptions on each picture explain the subject or saint represented; these are in Latin, except some few which are in Greek.
+Inscriptions on each picture explain the subject or saint represented; these are in Latin, except for some few which are in Greek.
 The subjects in the nave begin with scenes from the Book of Genesis, illustrating the Old Testament types of Christ and His scheme of redemption, with figures of those who prophesied and prepared for His coming.
 Around the lower tier and the choir are subjects from the New Testament, chiefly representing Christ's miracles and suffering, with apostles, evangelists and other saints.
 The design, execution and choice of subjects all appear to be of Byzantine origin, the subjects being selected from the Menologion of Basil II drawn up by the emperor Basil II in the 10th century.